qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 DNS Zones can be forward or reverse.

 - ### Forward DNS Lookup Zone
-	 It is used anytime when you have a name that you want to use instead of an IP address.
 	 This zone contains all the records of domain names to their IP addresses.

 	- Define forward zone in bind9 configuration: